 Source: ICO.
 Chinese coffee beans imports mainly come from neighboring East-Asian countries and South America.

-As coffee in China is getting bigger, so are Chinese consumers’ expectations
+As China coffee market grows, so are Chinese consumers’ expectations

 Although the growth of the Chinese coffee market has considerably slowed down since 2015, new trends have developed.
 Coffee in China is mostly consumed by middle-to-high class urbanites aged 20-30.
 As Chinese urban centers and middle class are steadily expanding, so does the Chinese coffee consumer base, which explains the steady growth of the industry.
 As the coffee market in China matured, consumer expectations have gradually increased.
 According to Xianji China, quality is now the main buying determinant for Chinese consumers.
 Therefore, they are willing to pay on average 16 to 35 Yuan for a cup of quality coffee.
 High-end coffee brands already dominate the Chinese coffee market and are expected to continue to maintain their position as preferred products.